Executive Actions and the People

 IS THE CURRENT ADMINISTRATION ABUSING POWER?

-Possibly a better way to assess the actions is to look at each action on its on merit and decide whether it falls within the framework of what is illegal or improper.
+Possibly a better way to assess the actions is to look at each action on its own merit and decide whether it falls within the framework of what is illegal or improper.
+For instance, according to The Heritage Foundation, “conservative scholars argue that Democrats Clinton and Obama routinely overstepped their authority to issue such directives in arenas where Congress had not acted.”

 Recourse #1: Congress